ArjunB126/QR_Code_Generator/README.md

 - Generate QR codes for any link, text, or data.
 - Screen Shot the generated QR code as an image for easy sharing.
 - Easy-to-use interface with intuitive controls.

+  ## How to Use

+1. Enter the link, text, or data you want to encode into a QR code.
+2. Click on the "Generate" button to create your QR code.
+3. Screen Shot the QR code image and share it wherever you like!